Campus Services and Resources

 In accordance with the Program Participant Agreement, participants must abide by the evening curfew of 11:00 PM, which is to ensure sufficient rest for successful participation in the program’s activities, and must sleep in the assigned room each evening.
 Curfew violations without prior approval may result in disciplinary actions.

-A parent/guardian may use an online form to request an exception to the evening curfew.
+A parent/guardian may use a Leave and Curfew Exception Request Form (see below) to request an exception to the evening curfew.
 Approval will not be granted if forms are incomplete or submitted by someone other than the student’s parent/guardian.
 After receiving the request, the residential staff will contact the parent/guardian for verification purposes.

 Students may be absent from the program’s required activities due to medical reasons, emergencies, or personal reasons.
 However, absences may affect successful performance, and full participation in program activities is essential to your success in the program.
-Any foreseeable absence from a mandatory activity must receive prior approval from the program instructor.
+Any foreseeable absence from a mandatory activity must receive prior approval via a Leave and Curfew Exception Request Form (see below).

 UCLA’s campus is full of optimism, inspiration, and opportunity for students from a variety of backgrounds during the summer.
 With over 1,000 clubs and organizations, numerous libraries and research labs, and classrooms with inspirational discoveries and learning, you are sure to have a remarkable experience as a Summer Bruin.